chicio/chicio.github.io/_posts/2019-02-08-mobile-ui-test-crossplatform-appium.md

 To put in place the e2e infrastructure we chose:

 - Jenkins as our CI platform.
-We were already using it for our build jobs and for the submssions on the stores or to [our internal beta programs](/2018/07/05/distribution-enterprise-app-ios-beta.html).
+We were already using it for our build jobs and for the submissions on the stores or to [our internal beta programs](/2018/07/05/distribution-enterprise-app-ios-beta.html).
 - [Appium](https://appium.io/ "appium website") as end to end testing platform.
 We chose it because it let us test our apps for both iOS and Android with a single tests codebase.
 At the moment of this writing we used the Appium version 1.9.0.
 In particular we chose to use the Appium implementation based on:
   - JavaScript, to be able to write our tests with a language with similar features to [TypeScript, the language we are using with React Native for our apps](/2018/07/04/react-native-typescript-existing-app.html "TypeScript React Native")
   - [WebdriverIO](https://webdriver.io/ "webdriverio"), JavaScript implementation of the Selenium 2.0 WebDriver API